gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 | Video Games           | 0.411398       | 0.107417            | 3.838095      | 5.742857          |

+We can see that for most of the topics, the main metric that we care about, the Mean difference in number of items, is greater thatn 1, which indicates a suppression of the list ending behavior after the ablation.

 #### Average difference between base and ablation

+If we aggregate the relevant metrics across the different SAEs we can observe that some of them have a larger effect in suppressing the list ending behavior.

 |                | diversity_mean | diversity_variance | n_items_mean | n_items_variance |
 |----------------|----------------|---------------------|---------------|-------------------|